Cryptic-Techs/Cryptic/README.md

-# Lunar
+# Cryptic
-All About Lunairia
+All About @Cryptic-Techs